-Vegan Christmas this year?
+vegan Christmas this year?

-Why celebrate a vegan Christmas?
+Why even have a vegan Christmas?

 For the animals